 You can also test the pH of a water based product or O/W emulsion after it has been made.
 An emulsion may need to be combined with a little water to make it wet enough for the pH test strips to pick it up.
 It is important to test the pH of the fully formed product to ensure it is the correct pH and nothing has changed.
 You wouldn't want to find there was a pH drift happening, making your product too acidic and therefore potentially irritating to skin.

-Note that you can’t test the pH of a W/O emulsion after it has been made; you will need to adjust the pH to the correct level at the water phase.
+Note: you can't test the pH of a W/O emulsion after it has been made; you will need to adjust the pH to the correct level at the water phase.

 You should measure the pH of your water phase to make sure it is in line with your ingredient requirements.
 If you add more ingredients at cool down, you should measure the pH there too.